 Digitalization was a priority for Azelis well before the coronavirus outbreak.
 It’s precisely what contributed to a smooth switch to remote operations and at-home working situations that didn’t disrupt the quality of service to their partners and customers.
 Today, the focus on digital is only stronger.

-Digitalization efforts also increase overall efficiency, says Heli Kilpala, Group Strategy and Digitalization Director at Azelis.
+Digitalization and marketing efforts also increase overall efficiency, says Heli Kilpala, Group Strategy and Digitalization Director at Azelis.
 “We see a twofold efficiency gain” with digital tools, both for employees and customers.

 Kilpala credits digital tools like the ERP, CRM, MDM, and PIM eCommerce for enabling data centralization.
 Centralizing information around data governance and processes eliminates many duplicated efforts.
-The result is added freedom from routine tasks, more time for value-added activities, better focus on customers, and the agility to quickly react to trends.
+The result is added freedom from routine tasks, more time for value-added activities, better focus on customers, and the agility to react to trends quickly.

-Long before the pandemic, the chemical industry was inching towards online ordering at a glacial pace as a means to supplement offline channels.
+Long before the pandemic, the chemical industry was inching towards online ordering at a glacial pace to supplement offline channels.

 A digital-first approach meant that Azelis was well-equipped to pick up market activity, react to new customer needs, and plan production accordingly.